The ‘Nice Guy’ Dilemma: How to Be Kind Without Getting Friendzoned

 6. Prioritize Your Own Life

-Don’t make someone the center of your world if you’re not the center of theirs.
-Focus on your goals, hobbies, and self-improvement.
-A person with a full, exciting life is far more attractive than someone who’s just waiting around.
+Nothing kills attraction faster than making someone the center of your universe when you’re not the center of theirs.
+Focus on your goals, hobbies, and growth.
+A man with his own purpose is naturally magnetic.

 7. Call Out the Friend Zone Early

-"I feel like we’re falling into bestie mode, but I’m definitely here for more than friendship vibes—what about you?"
+“I feel like we’re sliding into bestie mode, but I’m definitely here for more than friendship vibes—what about you?”

 8. Know When to Walk Away